xwmx/nb/README.md

 [Markdown](https://en.wikipedia.org/wiki/Markdown) and
 [Emacs Org mode](https://orgmode.org/),
-can work with files in any format, and can export notes to many document formats. `notes` includes `bookmark`, a full-featured bookmarking system with local full-text search of cached page content, tagging, easy viewing of bookmarks in the terminal and your regular web browser, and information saved in normal Markdown documents made for humans.
+can work with files in any format, and can export notes to many document formats. `notes` includes `bookmark`, a full-featured CLI bookmarking system with local full-text search of cached page content, tagging, easy viewing of bookmarks in the terminal and your regular web browser, and information saved in normal Markdown documents made for humans.